tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 So, we have a symmetric key, and we can start encrypting data.
-Instead of using this key to encrypt every message we send, we're going to set things up to have a new key for each message.
+Instead of using this key to encrypt every message we send, we're going to make a new key for each message.
 This reduces load on the key we've created, and requires active participation in order to compromise the conversation.